Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Methodology

 \subsection{High-level Planner: Bandit-based decision making}

 We propose a high-level planner based on the bandit monitoring algorithm in our prior work~\cite{ifac}.
 Specifically, the spatial classification problem is cast as a $|\candidate|$-armed bandit problem, where the bandit arms are the cells.
 We design the high-level planner as a sequential decision maker that processes the collected information to decide which cells must be visited at each epoch.
-We use \emph{upper confidence bounds} typical of bandit-based algorithms~\cite{locatelli2016optimal,mason2020finding,pmlr-v51-jun16,lattimore2020bandit} to sample the unclassified cells that are ``most likely" to be interesting.
+We use \emph{upper confidence bounds} typical of bandit-based algorithms~\cite{locatelli2016optimal,mason2020finding,pmlr-v51-jun16,lattimore2020bandit} to sample the unclassified cells that are ``most likely" to be interesting --- the epoch goals.
+Additionally, the high-level planner maintains the \emph{keep set} $\keepSetI$ and the \emph{reject set} $\rejectionSetI$, the set of cells classified as interesting and uninteresting, respectively.

 Let $\calh_l(p)$ be the history of measurements taken at cell $l\in\candidate$ collected by the search team until epoch $p$, and define $\calh(p)={\{\calh_l(p)\}}_{l\in\candidate}$.
 Then, at epoch $p$, we choose $\nCellsToInvestigateAtEpoch$ (typically, $\nCellsToInvestigateAtEpoch\geq N_d$) distinct cells that achieve the top-$D$ values of a function $J:\candidate\times\mathbb{N}\times(0,1)\to\mathbb{R}$, \begingroup\makeatletter \f@size{9.5}\check@mathfonts